online-photo-submission/cloudcard-photo-downloader/README.md

 - downloader.delay.milliseconds
   - default: `600000` (Ten Minutes)
   - this is the amount of time the exporter will wait between exports
-- downloader.photoDirectory
+- downloader.photoDirectories
   - default: `.`
-  - description: this is the absolute path to the directory into which the photos will be saved
+  - description: this is the absolute path to the directory(ies) into which the photos will be saved.
+Separate multiple directories with commas.
+If multiple directories are specified, a copy of each downloaded photo will be saved to each directory.

 #### UDF Settings
 - downloader.udfDirectory